CmsHI/pPbJPsiAnalysis/analysisMacros/FittingResult/dir_1D_yield/README.txt

-Here yields and b-fraction distributions from fit is stored
+Here yields and b-fraction distributions from fit are stored